Dirler-Cadé, Muscat Alsace Grand Cru Saering AOC 2009

 Serving suggestions: Serve cool but not too cold, at 10-13°C, as an aperitif wine, or with shellfish; try also spicy dishes, e.g. Thai (avoid coconut though) or northern Indian cuisines.

-Established in 1871, the winery has been managed by the same family for five generations.
+Domaine Dirler-Cadé -Established in 1871, this traditional Alsace winery has been managed by the same family for five generations.
 Almost half of Dirler-Cadé’s 18 hectares of vineyards, all cultivated according to the principles of biodynamics, are classified as Grand Cru.
-Their range of classic Alsace dry white wines is highly reputed, in the first place from Riesling and Muscat, but also from Pinot Gris, Gewurztraminer, and Sylvaner.
+Their range of classic dry white wines is highly reputed, in the first place those made from Riesling and Muscat, but also from Pinot Gris, Gewurztraminer, and Sylvaner.

 We have included two different (and both excellent) vintages of the Muscat Grand Cru Saering, one of the Domaine’s top wines, in our wine list.